This exhibition opens on January 31, 2020, and runs through March 28, 2020.

 It will be on view in the Johnson-Kulukundis Family Gallery of Byerly Hall at 8 Garden Street, Radcliffe Yard, Monday through Saturday, from noon to 5 p.m.

-On January 30, 2020, there will be an exhibition opening reception and performance at 6 p.m. in the gallery.
+On January 30, 2020, there will be an exhibition opening reception at 6 p.m. in the gallery.